oleganza/CoreBitcoin/README.md

 The only external dependency is OpenSSL (used for Bignum, ECC and RIPEMD160).
 Today OpenSSL source is stored in this repo and is built with update_openssl.sh script.
 OpenSSL binaries are OSX-only and committed in the repo.
 This is far from perfect and binary does not support iOS architectures.
 This will be fixed in the future.

-Ideally, we wouldn't require OpenSSL at all, but keep in mind that BitcoinQT uses OpenSSL and some of its quirks are now part of the protocol.
+Ideally, we wouldn't require OpenSSL at all, but keep in mind that BitcoinQT uses OpenSSL and some of its quirks are now a part of the protocol.
 So if you are going to reimplement ECC, it must be bug-to-bug compatible with OpenSSL implementation.

 How To
 ------